black-sliver/PopTracker/doc/AUTOTRACKING.md

 * when a location is checked, Location handlers are called
 * when a location is scouted, Scout handlers are called
 * when a bounce is received, Bounced handlers are called
+* when a watched data storage value is changed, SetReply handlers are called
+* when a data storage value is polled (Get), Retrieved handlers are called

 ### global Archipelago
 * `.PlayerNumber` returns the slot number of the connected player or -1 if not connected